KubaM381/WebBuilder/js/README.md

 place deciding which recommendation (if any) to show for a given cart state.

-### `shop/cart-render.js`
+### `shop/cart-html.js`
-Builds the shared cart HTML (progress bar, items, recommendation, discount, totals) used by both the real drawer (`interactive: false`) and the cart focus editor stage (`interactive: true`, see `cart-editor.js`), so both stay pixel-identical apart from editing affordances — this invariant must be preserved by any change here.
-Also owns the real slide-in drawer and the sidebar's three enable/disable toggles.
-`wrapComponent()`/`wrapPart()` are the two positioning primitives: they wrap a top-level cart block / a cart-item sub-part in a draggable/selectable span only when `interactive` is true or a non-zero offset is already stored, so untouched projects render with zero extra markup.
-Exposes `window.WebBuilderCartRuntime` (`render`, `refresh`, `open`, `close`, `buildCartHtml`) and `window.WebBuilderCartConfigRuntime` (`render`, `renderRecommendList`, `renderMilestoneList`).
-This file mixes several concerns (pure HTML building, the real drawer, and left-sidebar UI) and is a candidate for a further split — see `docs/STRUCTURE_PLAN.md` Phase 2.
+Pure cart HTML building — no DOM access, no event binding, no history/ state mutation.
+Builds the shared cart body (title, dividers, progress bar, items, product segments, recommendation, discount, totals incl. shipping, checkout button) used identically by both the real drawer (`interactive: false`, see `cart-drawer.js`) and the cart focus editor stage (`interactive: true`, see `cart-editor.js`), so both stay pixel-identical apart from editing affordances — this invariant must be preserved by any change here. `wrapComponent()`/`wrapLayoutPart()` are the two positioning primitives: they wrap a top-level cart block / a cart-item sub-part in a draggable/selectable span only when `interactive` is true or a non-zero offset is already stored, so untouched projects render with zero extra markup.
+Exposes `window.WebBuilderCartHtml` (`buildCartHtml`, `buildCartParts`, `buildCartItemHTML`, `buildRecommendCardContentHtml`, `buildItemsHtml`, `buildTitleHtml`, `buildCheckoutHtml`, `wrapLayoutPart`, `wrapComponent`), and also contributes `buildCartHtml`/`buildCartParts` onto `window.WebBuilderCartRuntime` (the other contributor is `shop/cart-drawer.js`, via `Object.assign` onto the same object), since `shop/cart-editor.js` calls `window.WebBuilderCartRuntime.buildCartParts()` at runtime.
+Split out of the former `shop/cart-render.js` — see `docs/STRUCTURE_PLAN.md` Phase 2.

+### `shop/cart-drawer.js`
+The real slide-in cart drawer (`#cart-drawer`/`#cart-items-list`): rendering (via `shop/cart-html.js`'s `buildCartHtml()`), open/close, and every click/change interaction inside it (discount code, add recommended product, quantity/price/remove per item).
+Contributes `render`, `refresh`, `open`, `close` to `window.WebBuilderCartRuntime` (the other contributor is `shop/cart-html.js`, via `Object.assign` onto the same object so load order between the two doesn't matter). `refresh()` is the single place that re-renders both the drawer and — if open — the cart focus editor stage; other modules call it via `window.WebBuilderCartRuntime.refresh()` rather than duplicating that logic.
+Split out of the former `shop/cart-render.js` — see `docs/STRUCTURE_PLAN.md` Phase 2.

+### `shop/cart-sidebar.js`
+The left sidebar's cart config UI (`#panel-cart`): the discount/recommend/ progress enable toggles, the items-list max-height field, product-segment management (create/edit/delete via a picker modal), the recommendation list editor, and the milestone list editor.
+None of this ties to selecting a specific on-canvas part, which is why it lives here rather than in the right-hand cart editor panel (`shop/cart-editor.js`).
+Exposes `window.WebBuilderCartConfigRuntime` (`render`, `renderRecommendList`, `renderMilestoneList`, `renderSegmentList`).
+Calls `window.WebBuilderCartRuntime.refresh()` at runtime after any change here instead of re-rendering the drawer itself.
+Split out of the former `shop/cart-render.js` — see `docs/STRUCTURE_PLAN.md` Phase 2.

 ### `shop/cart-editor.js`
-The cart focus editor ("Warenkorb-Editor", `state.cartFocusMode`): a dedicated editing stage mounted into `.canvas-container`, showing the full cart body (via `cart-render.js`'s `buildCartHtml()`) centered over the canvas.
+The cart focus editor ("Warenkorb-Editor", `state.cartFocusMode`): a dedicated editing stage mounted into `.canvas-container`, showing the full cart body (via `shop/cart-html.js`'s `buildCartHtml()`) centered over the canvas.
 Every top-level block (progress bar, discount field, recommendation, checkout button, totals) is individually selectable/draggable via `cartConfig.componentLayout`; individual